Associate Professor of Criminal Justice and Human Security

 Office: Carlson Hall Second Floor

-In private practice Professor Lay was a Senior Associate of the Law Firm of Skadden, Arps, one of the best known law firms in the country.
-Before establishing his own law firm, Professor Lay’s substantive areas of experience include non-profit and corporate, white collar criminal, RICO, products liability and commercial law.
+Prof. Lay practiced law for 12 years with two of the world’s premier law firms, the Fried Frank and Skadden Arps firms in New York, before opening his own law office in 2005.
+Prof. Lay’s substantive areas of experience include non-profit and corporate, white collar criminal, RICO, products liability and commercial law.
 Prof. Lay has also worked with the Office of the Appellate Defender in New York City.
 He has taught university courses on law and criminal justice since 2002.
 In addition to his native English, Professor Lay also reads, writes and lectures in Spanish.
 Prof. Lay chairs the Criminal Justice and Human Security program, and teaches various courses in law, human security and criminal justice.